naboeth/ethcc2022/README.md

 - EFIX, IPTC and XMP metadata of pictures to verify the picture orginin and characteristics (+ check for any editing/photoshoping)
 - We use a simple code generator and ask people to handwrite the code and take a picture of both the meal and the code written.
 An AI will also detect and find out if the code is the one sent to the user.

-We believe thoss three verification steps should ensure a satisfactory amount of fraud detection.
+We believe those three verification steps should ensure a satisfactory amount of fraud detection.
+(We could also develop a "Proof-ofCook" protocol based on community voting.)***

 On top of that, if someone fails to cook a meal, the incentive can go to a food sustainability or hunger-fighting NGO.